isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Another possibility is to redefine the option; see :ref:`dhcp4-private-opts`.

 Kea comes with several example configuration files.
 Some of them showcase how to configure options 60 and 43.
-See ``doc/examples/kea4/vendor-specific.json`` and ``doc/examples/kea4/vivso.json`` in the Kea sources.
+See :ref:`config-example-kea4-vendor-specific-json` and :ref:`config-example-kea4-vivso-json`.

 .. note::